mojaloop/documentation/mojaloop-technical-overview/event-framework/README.md

 | tracestate | Comma delimited vendor specific format captured as follows: \<vendor\>=\<base64-encoded-state\>| congo=t61rcWkgMzE,rojo=00f067aa0ba902b7 |

 Note: Before this specification was written, some tracers propagated X-B3-Sampled as true or false as opposed to 1 or 0.
 While you shouldn't encode X-B3-Sampled as true or false, a lenient implementation may accept them.

+Note: (Event-SDK)[https://github.com/mojaloop/event-sdk] since version v9.4.1 has methods to add key value tags in the tracestate, and since version v9.5.2 the tracestate is base64 encoded.
+To be able to use the tracestate consistently, use matching versions across all services in a system.

 #### 4.1.2 B3 HTTP Headers